leandrogoe/leandrogoe.github.io/_posts/2023-04-17-protecting-mongodb.md

 ## Sidekiq Tamer

 While the code described above gets the job done, it is suboptimal in a number of ways.
 In particular:
-* It doesn't take into account if a job can actually be retried later on or it will go to the DeadSet
+* It doesn't take into account if a job can actually be retried later on or it will go to the DeadSet.
 * It always pushes back, even if the job doesn't access the database at all.
 * It cannot manage correctly multi-server clusters, let alone multiple MongoDB clusters.

 In order to solve these limitations, a new gem is being introduced, [sidekiq-tamer](https://github.com/leandrogoe/sidekiq-tamer).
-It addresses those limitations described above and provides extensibility to handle other kind of resources in the future.
+Not only it addresses the limitations described above, but also provides extensibility to handle other kind of resources in the future, like another kind of database or even other type of service.